Kiryuumaru/RestfulFirebase/README.md

 ## Get Started

-All firebase observable events are executed on thread that was used to create the object instance.
+All firebase observable events are executed on the thread that is used to create the object instance.
 To use in UI safe updates, create the firebase object instances at the UI thread or manually configure the ISyncObject.SyncOperation to use UI thread.
+If ILocalDatabase is provided and implemented with a specific device database persistency implementation, app authentication and the database will be persisted even if the app closes and reopens.

 ## Usage